 The Australian Consumer Law will protect small businesses from unfair terms in standard form contracts.

-The law will apply to a standard form contract entered into or renewed on or after 12 November 2016, where:
+The law applies to standard form contracts entered into or renewed on or after 12 November 2016, where:

 - it is for the supply of goods or services or the sale or grant of an interest in land